 - Free up disk space in Windows (you need up to 5 gigabytes of free space to install a Windows Vista or Windows 7 Service Pack);

 Both Windows Vista and 7 have a long list of required software that must be installed before a Service Pack can be downloaded and applied.
-Therefore it is neccessary to install all available important updates first.
+Therefore it is necessary to install all available important updates first.

 Click Check for updates on the left to see if new updates are available.
 This applies even if Windows Update claims "No important updates available".

 If this is the first time you run Windows Update on Windows Vista or 7, you might see a lot of updates available.
-Click Install Updates button after the search is complete.
+Click the Install Updates button after the search is complete.

 Please note that Windows Vista Service Pack 2 or Windows 7 Service Pack 1 will not appear on the list of updates until prerequisites have been installed!
-And remember, Windows Vista Service Pack 1 will not appear on this list anymore - if your Windows Vista has no Service Packs installed, you must download and install Service Pack 1 manually!
+And remember, Windows Vista Service Pack 1 will not appear on this list anymore - if Windows Vista has no Service Packs installed, you must download and install Service Pack 1 manually!